On Brooks' Theorem: The Second Proof

+{\textbf{Case 2b:}} (Neither $s$ nor $t$ is a separation point.)
+By Lemma~\ref{lem:tworemoval}, removing $s$ and $t$ does not disconnect the graph.
+Moreover, there can be no edge between $s$ and $t$, since such an edge would be a cross-edge with respect to the DFS tree \cite{AHU}.

-Give colour 1 to both the vertices $s$ and $t$.
+Give colour $1$ to both $s$ and $t$.
 Now run DFS starting at vertex $p$ in $G-\{s,t\}$.
-Colour the vertices of the DFS tree in post order.
-As $p$ has two neighbours of colour $1$, one colour is available at $p$, when the colouring reaches there.
+Colour the vertices of the DFS tree in post order (using the adjacencies of $G$ so that no neighbour of $s$ or $t$ gets colour $1$).
+When a vertex is picked for colouring, its parent would yet be uncoloured, so at least one colour would always be available to colour it.
+As $p$ has two neighbours ($s$ and $t$) of colour $1$, a colour is available for $p$ when its turn comes.

+In both cases, Kempe-component searches and recolourings are invoked only when synchronising colours across separated components.
+Each such operation requires at most a linear-time search using BFS/DFS to identify the components induced by the vertices of the two colours.
+Interchanging the two colours will also take linear time.
+So, the entire algorithm runs in $O(m)$ time.